AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 	- Skin:
 	- Eyes:
 	- Clothing:
-	- Weapons:
+	- Weapons and/or armor:
 	- Role: quandrix wizard.
 She has white skin and black hair.
 She wears long teal robes with red accents.
 	- Background:
-- Thrast, a nonbinary hill dwarf, and
+- Thrast, a nonbinary hill dwarf/wereraven
-	- Hair:
+	- Hair: black, tied up in a topknot, with a short chinstrap beard
-	- Skin:
+	- Skin: mahogany
-	- Eyes:
+	- Eyes: brown
-	- Clothing:
+	- Clothing: Black vestments with purple and gold accents
+	- Weapons and/or armor:
+		- Silver breastplate
-	- Weapons:
+		- Warhammer
-	- Role: Cleric of the Matron of Ravens, the goddess of  They have skin the color of mahogany, black hair tied up in a topknot, and a chinstrap beard.
-They wear black clothes with purple accents and a silver breastplate, and they carry a Warhammer.
+	- Role: Cleric of the Matron of Ravens, the goddess of death
 	- Background: Aza's adoptive sister
 - Thekar, a male mountain dwarf
 	- Hair:
 	- Skin:
 	- Eyes:
 	- Clothing:
-	- Weapons:
+	- Weapons and/or armor:
 	- Role: rogue who was turned to stone hundreds of years ago.
 He was discovered by the party in an evil temple and revived.
 He has light but weathered skin and bushy, sandy colored hair, eyebrows, beard and mustache, with clever eyes the color of a clear winter sky.
 He wears weathered leather armor that used to be black, climbing gear with teal accents, and he carries a light crossbow on his back, war hammer in his hand, and a grappling hook on his belt.
+	- Background:
+- Ilena
+	- Hair:
+	- Skin:
+	- Eyes:
+	- Clothing:
+	- Weapons and/or armor:
+	- Role:
 	- Background: